FabEdge/fabedge/docs/FAQ.md

 ## Do edge nodes located within the same network need to establish tunnels to communicate with each other?

 By default, yes it is.
-But if these nodes use the same router, please try auto-networking feature, it works like flanne's host-gw mode.
+But if these nodes use the same router, please try auto-networking feature, it works like the host-gw mode of Flannel.
 Each edge node find peers under the same router using UDP multicast and generate routes for edge pods.
-You can enable it like following:
+You can enable it as following:

 ```yaml
 cluster: